LandonTheCoder/lc3tools-ng/README.md

 ### Bug Fixes ###
  - Fix the macOS "hangs when close button is clicked" bug
  - Find more macOS bugs
+ - Bug under libedit: tab completion can erroneously escape spaces in a file name
+ - Bug with readline/libedit: weird behavior around filename completion when spaces are in a file name

 ### Porting ###
  - Test on Macs (at least more so)
+ - Work on support for using libedit instead of libreadline (using readline compatibility)
  - Have better endian handling.
 It currently byteswaps unconditionally, which may break when run on big-endian systems.
 Make macros which convert to and from big endian.
  - Make it run under MSYS2 on Windows systems
    - Stretch goal: make it run under native Windows.
 This requires replacing usage of a few functions in `lc3sim`: